• Facebook

 Important

-If the item does not exist in cache, null is returned.
+If an item does not exist in the cache data, null is returned.

 Tip

-One quick way to verify whether item has been removed, is to use either properties of the Cache class:
+One quick way to verify whether an item has been removed is to use either of the following properties of the cache class:

 • Count returns the number of items present in the cache.